 I'm still attempting to bend spoons with my eyeballs.

 Sadaf Rassoul Cameron is a first-generation Afghan American artist who uses photography, words, and time travel to document and express a post-apocalyptic narrative.
-In 2017 Sadaf exhibited at various international shows including the Songzhuang International Photography Biennale (China), the Tokyo International Foto Awards (Japan) where she earned the Honorable Mention, and was an LA Focus Photo finalist and showed at LA Foto Fest.
+Sadaf has exhibited has exhibited internationally.
+In recent years her work has been selected to show at the Helsinki Photo Fesitval, Songzhuang International Photography Biennale (China), the Tokyo International Foto Awards (Japan) where she earned the Honorable Mention, and was an LA Focus Photo finalist and showed at LA Foto Fest.
 In 2016 her works were jury selected and shown globally at PH21 (Budapest), Center for Fine Art Photography (US), and the Biennial of Fine Art and Documentary Photography (Berlin).
 Sadaf is the recipient of the Julia Margaret Cameron Award for Women Photographers Runner Up Prize.
 Her work is part of the permanent collection at the Albuquerque Museum of Fine Art and has shown at the Museum of Contemporary Native Arts.
 She received her BFA at College of Santa Fe and her MA in Peace Studies at the United Nations University for Peace.
 Sadaf is currently the Director of Kindle Project.